 If you have a technical problem with the online accommodation booking process please email email@example.com or call 0844 209 25555 (calls cost 5p per minute plus your phone company's access charge).
-Open 9am to 5.30pm Mon - Fri, 10am to 5pm Sat and Sun.
+Open 9am to 5.30pm from Monday to Friday and from 10am to 5pm on Saturday and Sunday).

 Call Traveline on 0871 200 2233 (calls cost 12p per minute plus your phone company's access charge) or visit their website www.traveline.info.